humaine-anac/environment-orchestrator/README.md

 cp assistantParams.json.template assistantParams.json
 cp cog.json.template cog.json
 ```
-Edit the file assistantParams.json to include the correct apikey, url, and assistantId for the Watson Assistant skill.

 Edit the `watcher` and `host` lines in the file cog.json to reflect the name of the host on which your code is installed.